costajob/app-servers/README.md

 | GO ServerMux    |           9939.28  |             15.08/2.50/47.05  |           0/298310  |

 ### Rails and Roda
-As said before i know comparing Rails and Roda is like comparing watermelons with cherries, but i dare to point out a fact here.
+As said before i included Rails here to illustrate a fact.
+Roda is a slim framework i used to replace [Sinatra](http://www.sinatrarb.com/) in many cases, since is faster and allow a better integration with the request/response life-cycle.

 ##### Bootstrap
 ```